 In these cases, a real estate professional does not adequately protect you in the transaction, causing you to lose money or receive a substandard property.

-Partner, Shareholder and Member Fraud and Disputes
+Partner, Shareholder and Member Disputes

 Other Business and Real Estate Disputes